ForzaMods/AIO/README.md

 * Skip Intro - Make the intro just black with no audio
 * Freeze AI - Freezes offline drivatars
 * Clothes Unlocker - Lets you equip any locked clothing item
+* Horn Changer - Lets you use any horn in game, client side only

 ## ToDo